Session Listing

 Hospital-Owned Mobile Integrated Health: Congestive Heart Failure Quality Improvement Project

-Learn how UNMH Hospital successfully implemented a hospital-based and -funded mobile integrated health project with decreased readmissions, saved bed days cost savings, and improved patient health.
+Learn how UNM Hospital successfully implemented a hospital-based and -funded mobile integrated health project with decreased readmissions, saved bed days cost savings, and improved patient health.

 Learning Objectives: